 CIE ‘A’ Levels

-Usually, Universities will encourage students to have four full A-Levels in order to join them but in many cases three will be enough to suffice, depending upon the overall grades and the University in question.
-Moreover, A-Levels are the most advanced exams that Cambridge International offers currently and by choosing to do them, many new, exciting opportunities would arise.
+Furthermore, Universities will encourage students to have 4 full A-Levels in order to join them.
+However, in most cases, 3 will be enough depending on the overall grades and the University.
+Moreover, these are the most advanced exams that Cambridge International offers at the moment, and by choosing to do them, many new exciting opportunities will come.

-The difference between IGCSE and A-Level is quite simple, IGCSE exams are for younger students who are currently studying secondary education and A-Levels are intended for students who have already completed their IGCSEs or other equivalent exams.
-The other main difference is that A-Levels are graded from A*-E whereas IGCSEs are graded from A*-G.
+Lastly, the difference between IGCSE and A-Level is quite simple, IGCSE exams are for younger students who are currently studying secondary education and A-Levels are intended for students who have already completed their IGCSEs or other equivalent exams.
+The other main difference is that this program is graded from A*-E whereas IGCSEs are graded from A*-G.